Walker County Educator of the Year: Terry Murray’s students learn how to shine in prison classroom

 "When I tell them they passed (the GED test), it's amazing.
 It's just amazing," Murray says.
 "Some of the guys literally kiss the ground.
 Some of them cry.
 It's very rewarding."

-Offenders young and old — inmates who read and write on a wide range of levels — enjoy the educational experience in Murray's classroom inside the Estelle Unit, which is located about 20 miles north of Huntsville.
+Residents young and old — inmates who read and write on a wide range of levels — enjoy the educational experience in Murray's classroom inside the Estelle Unit, which is located about 20 miles north of Huntsville.

 Most of the students in Murray's class accomplish their No. 1 goal.
 They earn their General Education Development, or GED, degree.